cassidydotdk/py-sics/hello-world/README.md

 ![Fun with pymonk](Fun-with-pymunk.gif)

 # Credits
-The examples in this folder are Very heavily derived from the excellent tutorial series by the following creator(s)
+The examples in this folder are very heavily derived from the excellent tutorials and tutorial series by the following creator(s)

 ## Coder Space
 - YouTube: https://www.youtube.com/watch?v=-q_Vje2a6eY